16 Must-Visit Spots In Montana

 9. Virginia City and Nevada City

-When gold was discovered in 1863, word traveled fast.
-Thousands of people flocked to what's now known as Virginia City and Nevada City.
-Virginia City grew into a booming town.
-It was home to the state's first public school, the birthplace of its first newspaper, and even the state's capital for ten years.
+When gold was discovered in 1863 here, word traveled fast.
+People flocked to what's now known as Virginia City and Nevada City.
+Virginia City grew into a booming town, home to the state's first public school, its first newspaper, and was even the state's capital for 10 years.
 But as the profitability of gold mining faded, so did the crowds.
 Families and miners fled this isolated area in search of new opportunities, leaving behind homes, stores, and saloons.
-Many of these original buildings remain standing and have been restored, ready for your visit.
-Step back in time and learn about the Old West with displays and informational exhibits.
+Many original buildings remain standing and have been restored, ready for your visit.
 The area is a living museum, open the entire year, transporting you to the heart of pioneer life.
 Every state has a must-see historic town, and Virginia City is Montana's.

 Nevada City, about a mile and a half away from Virginia City, offers more of a curated form of historical preservation.
 While many original log buildings remain, historic buildings preserved from other locations were also brought in, creating an Old West outdoor museum.
 Known for its extensive and comprehensive offering of Old West artifacts, a collection rivaled only by those in the Smithsonian, Nevada City showcases the tools, vehicles, and everyday items used in frontier towns.
-But don't just see the Old West; hear it!
-Music Hall houses a large collection of rare historic music machines, such as player pianos and an automatic violin.
+Music Hall also houses a large collection of rare historic music machines, such as player pianos and an automatic violin.
 Open only during summer, Nevada City comes into full glory on warm weekends, with live reenactments and demonstrations bringing the gold rush era to life.

 10. Billings